-Everything you need to know about Lupini beans, plus a lupini bean Middle Eastern recipe – just how it’s made in the streets of Amman!
+Everything you need to know about Lupini beans, plus an easy lupini bean recipe – just how it’s made in the streets of Amman!

 Lupini beans or lupin beans (Turmus in Arabic) are very healthy beans that can be served as snacks or antipasti.
 They’re very delicious and also really good for you!